-Maximum productivity analysis is carried out to determine alternative uses that provide the highest land value, the highest net present value (NPV), or the highest internal rate of return (IRR) of the three alternatives.
-Based on data analysis at the financial feasibility stage, the futsal mix scenario produces the highest NPV and IRR values compared to other scenarios, namely an NPV of IDR912,017,570.84 and an IRR of 17.97%.
-The highest land value of the three alternatives based on the Land Development Analysis (LDA) method is IDR 1,493,291.12/m2.
+Maximum productivity analysis is carried out to determine alternative uses that The social benefits and impacts include increasing the offer of sports facilities in provide the highest land value, the highest net present value (NPV), or the highest Biak Numfor Regency and saving time and transportation, improving the quality of internal rate of return (IRR) of the three alternatives.
+Based on data analysis at the life and the level of public health, increasing sports achievement for athletes and financial feasibility stage, the futsal mix scenario produces the highest NPV and young people, increasing community free time, increasing interest in sports and increasing community life satisfaction levels.
+IRR values compared to other scenarios, namely an NPV of IDR912,017,570.84 and an IRR of 17.97%.
+The highest land value of the three alternatives based on the Land This case study demonstrates that comprehensive HABU analysis is very useful

-Based on the analysis of NPV, IRR, and land value after development in the three alternative scenarios, it is concluded that the use of land as a sports facility with a mixed scenario of a futsal field and badminton court (the futsal mix scenario) will produce a higher NPV and IRR than the alternative development scenarios.
+Development Analysis (LDA) method is IDR 1,493,291.12/m2. for optimizing underutilized state assets.
+The function of state assets as public goods is measured in terms of the economy and the benefits and social impacts on Based on the analysis of NPV, IRR, and land value after development in the three alternative scenarios, it is concluded that the use of land as a sports facility with a society, especially in remote areas such as Biak Numfor Regency.
+They may not be mixed scenario of a futsal field and badminton court (the futsal mix scenario) will large or even feasible from a business standpoint, but nonetheless worthwhile when considering economics, social benefit, and impact analysis from a government/ produce a higher NPV and IRR than the alternative development scenarios. societal standpoint.